theallegrarr/Sprint-Challenge-React-Wars/README.md

 - [x] What are side effects, and how do you sync effects in a React component to state or prop changes?

-Side effects can be seen as anything that leads to a change that can be observed when a function is completed, besides the return value of the function
+Side effects can be seen as anything that leads to a change that can be observed when a function is completed, besides the return value of the function, it can be synced by using the react useEffect feature

 ## Project Set Up